Tencent/PatrickStar/GUIDE.md

 ### Train

-When you have initialize the model, the training process is basically the same as native pytorch:
+When you have initialized the model, the training process is basically the same as native pytorch:

 ```python
 for data in dataloader: